ThomasArts/aetmodel/ThreatModel.md

 		(2.5.2) Weak verification of transaction validity
 		(2.5.3) Violation of transaction integrity by a node prior to including in a block

+##### 6. Key tampering
+	(2.6) Tampering with keys of epoch nodes
+		(2.6.1) Replacing private keys of miner nodes

 * **Related info**
 	* [Unchecked block validity](https://github.com/aeternity/protocol/blob/master/SYNC.md#incentives)

 ### (3) Repudiation
-To be addressed once a better understanding of the bitcoin-NG and epoch protocols is reached.
+To be further addressed once a better understanding of the bitcoin-NG and epoch protocols is reached.

 ### (4) Information Disclosure